 The combination of close proximity to active weather systems arriving from the Atlantic and the extensive areas of upland can lead to notable daily and monthly falls.
 Daily totals exceeding 50 mm occur every other year, on average, in most parts of Wales.
 Periods of prolonged rainfall can lead to widespread flooding.
 A notable example was 17-18 October 1987, when up to 36 hours of rain resulted in totals of over 100 mm and severe flooding in west and north Wales.
 There was transport disruption, damage to property and 4 people drowned.
 Following an exceptionally wet autumn with over twice the normal rainfall, late October and early November 2000 also saw severe flooding, with the River Dee in north Wales particularly badly affected.
 Flooding and landslides also occurred in early February 2004, the area around Llanwrst in the Conwy valley of north Wales being hit hard.
 Preceding this, there was prolonged heavy rainfall across Snowdonia, with over 300 mm of rain falling at Capel Curig in 6 days.

-The monthly averages of days with sleet/snow falling and lying at Swansea and Loggerheads are shown below (a day of lying snow is counted if the ground is more than 50 % covered at 0900).
-Days of sleet/snow falling for Swansea and Loggerheads have been estimated from 1 km grids (to the nearest day), as these stations are not manned 24 hours a day.
+The monthly averages of days with sleet/snow falling and lying at Valley and Loggerheads are shown below (a day of lying snow is counted if the ground is more than 50 % covered at 0900).

 The number of days of snowfall and snow cover varies enormously from year to year.
 At many places in the last 50 years it has ranged from none at all in several winters to in excess of 30 days during the very severe winter of 1962/63.
 Even places near the coast experienced prolonged snow cover during this winter.

-In heavy snowfalls there can be quite extensive drifting of the snow in strong winds, especially over higher ground, resulting in severe dislocation to transport and power supplies.
-Fortunately such occasions are rare, but one of the worst snowstorms in 100 years occurred in South Wales on 8-10 January 1982.
-Depths in excess of 30 cm were commonplace even at low levels, with severe drifting in the strong to gale force easterly winds resulting in power lines being brought down and some roofs collapsing due to the weight of snow.
+On rare occasions, in heavy snowfalls there can be quite extensive drifting of the snow in strong winds, especially over higher ground, resulting in severe dislocation to transport and power supplies.
+A notable example was the snowstorm in South Wales on 8-10 January 1982, when depths of 30 cm were commonplace even at low levels, with severe drifting in the strong to gale force easterly winds.
+This resulted in power lines being brought down and some roofs collapsing due to the weight of snow.

 Wales is one of the windier parts of the UK, with the windiest areas being over the highest ground and along the coasts, particularly those facing directions between north-west and south.